Isotopic tiling theory for hyperbolic surfaces: Summary and Implications for Applications

 While $G_0$ is the smallest symmetry group commensurate with $S$, this group depends entirely on the hyperbolic finite area metric on $S$.
 Without reference to any specific hyperbolic structure, there are many possible chains of subgroups that yield potential symmetry groups of $S$.
 For example, the group $\star 2226$ appears as the smallest fundamental domain of the $H$ surface in \cite{RobinsHsurface}.
 However, this group does not appear at all as a symmetry group of the $P$ surface in \cite{Robins2004}.
 Both surfaces are of genus $3$.
 Also, $\star 246$ has no hyperbolic supergroups, even though $\star 237$ is smaller.

-An essential ingredient in any assignment of MCG elements to the isotopy classes of tilings comes from the fact that our MCGs have solvable word problem, which one can prove for our more general surfaces in almost the same way as has been done in \cite{primermcgs} for closed surfaces, using the Alexander method.
-This allows an unambiguous and complete enumeration of all isotopy classes of tilings on hyperbolic Riemann surfaces by an enumeraton of MCG elements, a project which we pursue in \cite{BenMyf2}.
+An essential ingredient in any assignment of MCG elements to the isotopy classes of tilings comes from the fact that our MCGs have solvable word problem.
+This allows an unambiguous and complete enumeration of all isotopy classes of tilings with coloured edges on hyperbolic Riemann surfaces by an enumeration of MCG elements.
+We will leave such an enumeration, including tilings without coloured edges, and an analysis of the situation in figure \ref{fig:epinet}(c), where the tiling in $\mathbb{H}^2$ is not by closed disks, and therefore is not dealt with in classical combinatorial tiling theory, for future endeavours.